dangoldin/jsonifyme-ui/README.md

 # jsonifyme-ui

-A simple UI for jsonify.me

-Includes both the description of the API, some examples, and a way to edit your jsonify.me profile.
+This is a simple app that describes what jsonify.me is, provides some API documentation, and a simple app to interact with it.

 ## Running

 - git clone
-- cd into the directory
+- cd into the direct
 - npm install
 - npm run dev

-Note that you'll need to have access to the backend available at jsonify.me.
+Note that for the app functionality you'll need to hook it up to the jsonify.me backend.